 If you ask my partner or me what we would say is our relationship’s super-strength, we’d both say one word: communication.
 The nitty, gritty, amazing or awful, we discuss it all and we try our best not to pass judgment on one another.
 Even so, sometimes the unpredictability of my full-time freelance career and his ever-traveling consulting one makes it difficult to find the time to download about our work lives.

 Though there are endless pieces of literature that stress about the importance of separating personal and professional, considering we spend so much time burning the midnight oil, logging hours and attending or leading meetings, it’s unrealistic to never talk to your significant other about the office.
+For example, if you’re a pharmacist, you are probably going to want to vent about the customer that gave you a hard time that day.

 In fact, avoiding it can have major ramifications on your level of connection and your truth in one another.
 As career expert Amanda Augustine explains, if you don’t openly communicate with your partner about what’s going on at work and how it’s affecting you, you are setting your relationship up for unnecessary stress.